simptel/docs.simptel.com/docs/idaas/concepts/authentication.md

 2. **Mutual TLS with x.509 Certificate:** OAuth client authentication and certificate-bound access and refresh tokens using mutual Transport Layer Security (TLS) authentication with X.509 certificates.
 This mechanism provides a secure method for client authentication and binding access tokens to a client's mutual-TLS certificate.
 For more details, refer to [OAuth 2.0 RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705).

-The inclusion of mutual TLS client authentication and certificate-bound access tokens based on X.509 certificates provides an additional layer of security and authentication for clients interacting with the platform.

-This curated selection of authentication methods ensures a balanced approach to security, accessibility, and convenience for both users and clients within our platform.
+These authentication methods, including mutual TLS with x.509 certificate, ensure a balanced approach to security, accessibility, and convenience for both users and clients within our platform.